ehernandezvilla/FinalFSNDProject/README.md

 - The Flask server serves the API endpoints that the React front-end interacts with.
 - The React front-end can be accessed in the browser at `http://localhost:3000`.

+## IMPORTANT

+Please check the README.md files in backend and frontend to understand more about the requirements, endpoints and config of every part of the proyect.
+The frontend is an 'extra' to understand how to connect the backend to a webapp proyect via react and auth0 for the auth structure.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.